batyrkhan9/AI-Barista/README.md

-Here's a sample `README.md` for your project, which sets up a barista chatbot using OpenAI's API, with Python.
-The `README.md` file includes instructions on project setup, environment variable management, and Git best practices.

----

 # Barista Chatbot

 This project implements a simple **Barista Chatbot** using the OpenAI GPT-3.5 Turbo API.
 The chatbot can respond to user inputs as though it were a barista, making recommendations and answering coffee-related queries.
 It can also be easily customized to interact with users in various conversational styles.